PizzaMyHeart/filum/README.md

 - The search command only takes in one search string at a time
 - Filters for searching cannot be combined, e.g. you can search either by a tag or by source
 - Look into alternatives to the Wayback Machine for archival (although archive.today makes it really painful to work with using scripts)
+- I may add support for discussion threads on other websites and forums in the future

 ## Contributing

-I'm not currently accepting any pull requests, but questions and suggestions are more than welcome.
+Not currently open to pull requests, but questions and suggestions are more than welcome.
 Feel free to open a GitHub issue.

 ## Disclaimer